Abbilaash/Richie2.com/README.md

 ## NOTES:

 - [ ] A simple one-page layout is a good place to start.
-As long as the general layout is easy to replicate across pages.
+As long as the general layout is easy to replicate across similar pages.
 - [ ] Please push all files directly to GitHub via a pull-request against the "dev" branch.
       [GitHub Dev branch](https://github.com/lorezyra/Richie2.com/tree/Dev)
 - [ ] Should have clearly defined header & footer sections.